danielabar/meblog/src/markdown/stimulus-copy-to-clipboard.md

 In this post, we'll learn how to implement a Copy to Clipboard feature using Stimulus within a Rails application.
 Before diving into the specifics, let's take a moment to understand what Stimulus is.

 Stimulus is a JavaScript library that facilitates adding small, targeted enhancements to web applications.
 It's part of the [Hotwire](https://hotwired.dev/) stack, which is an innovative approach to building modern web apps without the complexity typically associated with heavy JavaScript frameworks for building single page apps.
-While Stimulus can be used as a standalone library from [npm](https://www.npmjs.com/package/@hotwired/stimulus), this post will show how it fits into a Rails application, where it enhances server-rendered HTML with just the right amount of interactivity, aka "JavaScript sprinkles".
+While Stimulus can be used as a [standalone library](https://www.npmjs.com/package/@hotwired/stimulus), this post will show how it fits into a Rails application, where it enhances server-rendered HTML with just the right amount of interactivity, aka "JavaScript sprinkles".

 Here's what we'll build - given some text and a button: